-Writer of the literary masterpiece "Jane Eyre," sister to Emily, Anne and Branwell, and mistress of the Yorkshire moors, Charlotte Brontë (and the rest of her family) are sources of strange fascination to the general public, as well as to writers and filmmakers.
-(A new TV miniseries, "To Walk Invisible" aired on PBS in April 2017).
+Writer of the literary masterpiece "Jane Eyre," sister to Emily, Anne and Branwell, and mistress of the Yorkshire moors, Charlotte Brontë (and the rest of her family) are sources of strange fascination to the general public, as well as to many writers and filmmakers.
 Much of people's perceptions of Charlotte as a shy invalid were gathered from an 1857 biography written by her friend Elizabeth Gaskell, and now historians realize the portrayal was incomplete and incorrect.
-As our impressions continue to change, here are five things you may not have known about Charlotte Brontë.
+Here are five things that may change your impression of Charlotte Brontë.

 This was not an uncommon condition in those days, but Brontë apparently made an impression.
 Gaskell described Brontë to a friend this way in a letter: "She is underdeveloped, thin and more than half a head shorter than I ... [with] a reddish face, large mouth and many teeth gone; altogether plain."
 Two years after "Jane Eyre" was published, Brontë wrote to her friend Ellen Nussey in 1849, "I find I really must go to Mr. Atkinson the dentist [in Leeds] and ask him if he can do anything for my teeth."